omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 service ssh restart
 ```

-### 11. access a virtual Instance by console in VDC Service
+### 11. Access to the Virtual Instance by console in VDC Service
 ![](images/vdc8.gif)